 The shares of common stock being offered by the selling stockholders are those previously issued to the selling stockholders and those issuable to the selling stockholders upon exercise of the warrants.
 We are registering the shares of common stock in order to permit the selling stockholders to offer the shares for resale from time to time.
-Except for the ownership of the shares of common stock and the warrants, the selling stockholders have not had any material relationship with us within the past three years.
+Except for the ownership of the shares of common stock and the warrants, and except for Mr. Lufkin who serves on our Board of Directors, the selling stockholders have not had any material relationship with us within the past three years.

 The table below lists the selling stockholders and other information regarding the beneficial ownership of the shares of common stock by each of the selling stockholders.
-The second column lists the number of shares of common stock beneficially owned by each selling shareholder, based on its ownership of the shares of common stock and the warrants, as of July 31, 2007 assuming exercise of the warrants held by the selling stockholders on that date, without regard to any limitations on exercise.
+We prepared the table below based on the information supplied to us by the selling stockholders named in the table.
+The selling stockholders may, however, have sold, transferred or otherwise disposed of all or a portion of their securities since the date on which they provided such information.
+The second column lists the number of shares of common stock beneficially owned by each selling shareholder, based on its ownership of the shares of common stock and the warrants, as of November 29, 2006, assuming exercise of the warrants held by the selling stockholders on that date, without regard to any limitations on exercise.